Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Discussion of results and conclusions

-The requirement of dominance can be quantified by requiring Weyl term to be two orders of magnitude larger than Einstein--Hilbert term at $r = 2.2\, r_0$, which allowed us to determine the required value of $\tilde{\alpha}$.
-Using fairly average values for $r_0\; (\approx 1\, kpc)$ and for the total mass of a galaxy ($M\approx 10^{12}\, M_\odot$), an easy algebra gave us that $\sqrt{\tilde{\alpha}}\approx 10\, Mpc$.
-This value is much larger than radius of any galaxy.
-In fact it is on the order of radius of typical galaxy cluster.
-This means that starting from edge of central bulge of a galaxy up to the radius of the cluster, of which it is a member of, the Weyl term dominates the Einstein--Hilbert term and therefore the geometry should be described by the Weyl gravity.
-Thus, a further check of astrophysical relevance of our approach will be theoretical explanation of the gravitational lensing data of galaxy clusters and elliptical galaxies (see \cite{Dodelson} for many references).
-In this respect, study of gravitational lensing in the Weyl gravity is very important and warrants a separate publication, which is currently under preparation \cite{DK}.
+A further check of astrophysical relevance of our approach will be theoretical explanation of the gravitational lensing data of galaxy clusters and elliptical galaxies (see \cite{Dodelson} and references therein).
+In this respect, study of gravitational lensing in the Weyl gravity is very important and warrants a separate publication, which is currently under preparation.

 We also plan to investigate possible effect of Einstein--Hilbert term on the breaking of the scale symmetry in the outer regions of the galaxies.
-The rotation curves on the outer regions of galaxies are not exactly flat and this points out slight violation of the scale symmetry on which the Weyl theory of gravity is based.
+The rotation curves in the outer regions of galaxies are not exactly flat and this points out slight violation of the scale symmetry on which the Weyl theory of gravity is based.
 This is another indication that the resolution of flat galactic rotation curve problem cannot be found in pure Weyl gravity and supports our proposal that the full theory should be the Einstein--Weyl gravity.